ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

    one line for each object.
 #.
 The **list actions** let you quickly select or deselect all test case objects in the list, and
    copy the name of a test case object.
 #.
-The **filtering and search** fields let you select all test case objects with a given resolution,
+The **filtering and search** fields let you select all test case objects with a given resolution
-   or that contain a given text string in either the :guilabel:`Name` or :guilabel:`Date modified` fields.
-The Search field uses a non-regex substring search, and the |times-icon| action clears the field.
+   and scaling factor, or that contain a given text string in either the :guilabel:`Name` or :guilabel:`Date modified` fields.
+The Search field uses a non-regex substring search, and the
+   |times-icon| action clears this field.
 #.
 The **test case object buttons** like :wbutton:`EDIT`, :wbutton:`DUPLICATE` and :rbutton:`REMOVE`
    act on the :ref:`currently selected test case objects <alyvix_selector_interface_object_actions>` in the list.
 The :wbutton:`ADD` button will initiate a new screen capture (after a specified